10,000 Reasons (Bless the Lord): Context

 O my soul, worship his holy name.

 Sing like never before, O my soul.

 I'll worship your holy name.

 Music video

 A music video was filmed in a church setting in Berlin, Germany.
-The black and white video, filmed by Andy Hutch of Yodo Creative in 2012, shows Redman singing and playing the guitar accompanied by an acoustic music band and a number of backing vocalists.
+The black-and-white video, filmed by Andy Hutch of Yodo Creative in 2012, shows Redman singing and playing the guitar accompanied by an acoustic music band and a number of backing vocalists.

 Charts

 "10,000 Reasons (Bless the Lord)" was released in 2012 as a single and spent 16 weeks at the top spot on Christian Radio and remained No. 1 on the Billboard Christian Songs Chart for 13 weeks and was certified gold.
 The album containing the song as its title track peaked in its own right on the US Christian Album chart at No. 1. and No. 149 on the UK charts.

+Studies analysing Christian Copyright Licensing International (CCLI) charts for the 2010s ranked "10,000 Reasons (Bless the Lord)" as the No. 1 worship song in aggregated worship-usage charts compiled from church licensing data.

+The song was featured in the BBC Songs of Praise Top 100 Hymns poll and performed on the programme in January 2016, with Redman and Myrin credited.